Bripococo/cybersecurity-tools/README.md

 ## 🛠️ Technologies
 - Python · JSON · Pytest · Modular CLI architecture
 - Designed for reproducibility, auditability, and tactical integration

+##  📦 Structure
+Each tool is self-contained, testable, and documented with professional README files, sample inputs, and validation logic.